suggested for grades 3rd-6th

 While reading C.S Lewis' classic The Lion, the Witch and the Wardrobe, students will gain an appreciation for the author's history and experience leading up to Narnia and be encouraged to use their own ideas to foster creative worlds and characters of their own.
 In addition, students will engage directly with the text to study character development and the use of several literary devices, including allegory, description, dialogue, foreshadowing, humor, personification, and repetition.

-PREREQUISITES: Grammar I-IV or equivalent grammar studies; and The Composition or equivalent experience.
+PREREQUISITE: The Composition or equivalent experience.